-On a quarterly basis, we assess changes to our estimate of expected option award forfeitures based on our review of recent forfeiture activity and expected future employee turnover.
-We recognize the effect of adjustments made to the forfeiture rates, if any, in the period that we change the forfeiture estimate.
-For the year ended December 31, 2017, there were no forfeiture rate adjustments and future adjustments are not expected to be significant.
+On a quarterly basis, the Company assesses changes to its estimate of expected option award forfeitures based on its review of recent forfeiture activity and expected future employee turnover.
+The Company recognizes the effect of adjustments made to the forfeiture rates, if any, in the period that it changes the forfeiture estimate.
+For the year ended December 30, 2018, there were no forfeiture rate adjustments and future adjustments are not expected to be significant.